Glossary – Team Offense (See Skill Analysis)

 Swinging the ball with good offensive cycling and staying spread, helps "extend the defense" and free-up space for high percentage shots in the prime scoring area (also see skip passes).
 Having said that, it is important to "shorten up" swing passes wherever possible, by the receiver and passer both running toward each other, as a team rule.

 Players may also carry the ball behind the net to their wrong side before passing it off, in which case there must always be an outlet at the mid-boards or lower.
+Otherwise, they may be able to "dunk" the ball in leagues that allow for it and they can also take a quick look for cutters in the middle before moving the ball.

 Following a reversal, the players on the ball-side should automatically attack the net one-on-one or with a pick & roll style offense.
 If that is not successful, the ball-side should look for a back-door cutter before eventually swinging the ball back to the off-ball side.